 Toning brassy hair—tips for a cool, creamy tone

-The majority of discourse around toning for blonde hair is around this particular element of it—getting rid of brassiness, aka yellow or warm tones.
+The majority of discourse around toning for blonde hair is around this particular element of it—getting rid of brassiness, aka yellow or warm tones and creating a cooler shade, be it icy white or a rich mushroom blonde.

 Why does hair go brassy?